cawa-93/vite-electron-builder/README.md

 ### Development Setup
-This project requires Node 14 or later.
+This project was tested on Node 14.
 1. Fork this repository
 1. Run `npm install` to install all dependencies
 1. Build compile app for production — `npm run compile`